Manga outside Japan: Flipping

 Since written Japanese fiction usually flows from right to left, manga artists draw and publish this way in Japan.
 When first translating various titles into Western languages, publishers reversed the artwork and layouts in a process known as "flipping", so that readers could follow the books from left-to-right.
 However, various creators (such as Akira Toriyama) did not approve of the modification of their work in this way, and requested that foreign versions retain the right-to-left format of the originals.
 Soon, due both to fan demand and to the requests of creators, more publishers began offering the option of right-to-left formatting, which has now become commonplace in North America.
 Left-to-right formatting has gone from the rule to the exception.

 Translated manga often includes notes on details of Japanese culture that foreign audiences may not find familiar.

 One company, Tokyopop (founded 1997), produces manga in the United States with the right-to-left format as a highly publicised point-of-difference.

+In April 2002, Tokyopop launched its "100% Authentic Manga" campaign, printing titles unflipped and with original Japanese sound effects untranslated, at a standardized price of $9.99 per volume.
+The campaign sold out its first print run within weeks and reached over 2,000 retailers nationwide.
+By the end of 2002, Tokyopop held 33 of the top 50 best-selling graphic novels in U.S. bookstores.
+The format also reduced production costs significantly, as skipping the flipping process allowed Tokyopop to release series at a rate three to six times faster than the industry standard at the time.
+The campaign's success accelerated the broader industry shift toward unflipped manga and contributed to a quadrupling of graphic novel sales in the U.S. between 2002 and 2007.